cuga-rajal/supercar_plus/README.md

 and Second Life.
 It supports a wide range of creative options for various car features and the runtime is low-impact on the server.
 By using a Notecard for settings, vehicles can be updated easily, this also helps manage a large car collection.
-The full project os available at https://github.com/cuga-rajal/supercar_plus..
+The full project is available at https://github.com/cuga-rajal/supercar_plus..

 Many popular features are supported, such as driver's animation, passenger